The Hybrid Surfboard

 These boards work, and can work really well once you get used to them.
 Just take a look a general shortboard design these days anyways.
 Even the top level pro’s are riding shortboards that are a little wider with a touch less rocker than what you would find in the 90’s, or even a few years ago for that matter.

 The Hybrid takes that idea to a whole new level, they are highly functional for the everyday average surfer.
-They will allow you to maximize your available surfing time, getting you into waves earlier and easier, through sections faster and still performing at higher levels than a fish or something similar.
+They will allow you to maximise your available surfing time, getting you into waves earlier and easier, through sections faster and still performing at higher levels than a fish or something similar.

 Get Over It